Covetrus: History

 In 2006, Henry Schein acquired NLS Animal Health, a privately held veterinary distribution business.

 In 2009, Henry Schein and Butler Animal Health Supply launched a joint venture Butler Schein Animal Health creating the largest veterinary sales and distribution company in the United States.

 In 2012, Henry Schein acquired Netherlands-based AUV Veterinary Services for approximately $40 million.

 In 2013, Butler Schein Animal Health was rebranded as Henry Schein Animal Health.

 In 2015, Scil Animal Care merged with Henry Schein Animal Health.

 In 2016, Henry Schein acquired RxWorks, a provider of veterinary practice management software.

 In 2019, Henry Schein announced the spin-off of its animal health business.
 The spin-off was merged with Portland, Maine-based Vets First Choice and was called Covetrus.
 The company became listed on the Nasdaq with Henry Schein shareholders owning about 63% of the company, and Vet First Choice shareholders owning about 37% of it.

 In 2021, online pet product retailer Chewy Inc. filed a lawsuit against Covetrus for allegedly illegally diverting potential purchases of pet medication and food away from Chewy and into sales for Covetrus.

-Privatisation
+Privatization

 On May 25, 2022, it was announced that Clayton, Dubilier & Rice and TPG Inc. would acquire the company for $4 billion.
 The acquisition was finalized in October, 2022.